 ‘Savannah is a city in South East Georgia with a rich history and classic Southern charm.
 It has an old world feel, with pretty squares and a relaxed atmosphere…’

 We rocked up to Savannah in the mid afternoon sunshine with a view to spending a few days chilling out.
 I’ve been lucky enough to visit Savannah on several occasions and I love the slow pace of life, the weather, the scenery, and the old world charm.

 I love wandering round the beautiful squares, wishing I had one of those voluminous dresses and a corset.
 Oh, and one of those cute bonnet things that makes you look like you’ve strapped a paper plate to your head.
-And a horse and carriage, because, obviously… Anyway, the point I’m trying to make is that I’ve been to Owens Thomas House in Oglethorpe Square and now I think I’m Scarlett O’Hara from Gone With The Wind*
+And a horse and carriage because, obviously… Anyway, the point I’m trying to make is that I’ve been to Owens Thomas House in Oglethorpe Square and now I think I’m Scarlett O’Hara from Gone With The Wind*

-I LOVE Wet Willie’s (now, now…) and you’re always guaranteed a warm welcome there.
-Our bartender quickly offered us a few samples and we soon discovered just how strong Moonshine really is.
+I LOVE Wet Willie’s (now, now…).
+You always guaranteed a warm welcome in the riverside pub.
+Our bartender offered us a few samples and we soon discovered just how strong Moonshine really is.
 I mean, I can read the labels in the liquor store like anyone else, but I hadn’t actually tasted any.
-Safe to say that it’s great, but one would definitely be enough for me.
+Safe to say it’s great, but one would definitely be enough for me.
 OK, so maybe two…

 Have you visited Savannah?
 Where do you recommend for eats and drinks?